What Michelin Stars Mean

 Michelin stars are now considered a hallmark of fine dining by many of the world’s top chefs — not to mention restaurant patrons.
 Not easy to obtain, the stars are awarded to restaurants that Michelin considers the very best in a given city, and recipients gain immense prestige and exposure along with the honor, with many seeing an increase in business after receiving their stars (while some who lost stars have experienced the opposite).

 Today, Michelin publishes annual guides for 28 countries and a wealth of cities around the world.
-In the U.S., Michelin Guides are available for New York City and Westchester County, Chicago, Washington, D.C. and the state of California, which recently launched their 2021 red guide featuring a whopping 27 newly-starred restaurants.
+In the U.S., Michelin Guides are available for New York City and Westchester County, Chicago, Washington, D.C. and the state of California.

 How Michelin Stars Are Awarded